Rough In Plumbing Quotes

 Scope/Size Typical Range

-Rough-in plumbing involves installing the basic piping framework before fixtures and finishes are added, with typical sizes varying based on project scope and plumbing codes.
+Rough-in plumbing involves installing the basic pipe infrastructure before fixtures and finishes are added.